hackclub/hackclub/workshops/responsive_navbar/README.md

 Here, you can see the list in the form of navbar and you can also see the burger button.
 Notice when you hover on it, your cursor will change to `pointer`.

-Also, we don't want the burger button to be displayed now, so we will make it to `display: none;`.
+Also, we don't want the burger button to be displayed now, so we will make it to `display: none;`

 ```css
 .burgerDiv {